santisbon/reference/src/install-os.md

 ```
 using the volume that matches the name of the external drive you are using.

-If you have an Apple silicon Mac here's how to install macOS from a bootable installer:
+To install macOS from a bootable installer:

 1. Plug in your bootable media.
 2. Turn off your Mac.